 User interaction: Interaction with the robot includes several icons which display various items to be fetched and a robot icon which can be pressed to ‘confirm’ the robot’s actions.

 Supporting Research: A graphical user interface was chosen for the interaction as Cozmo is unable to use voice recognition.
 The possibility of using facial recognition was discussed.
 However, Cozmo’s expression recognition is currently poor.
 It can only differentiate between very happy and very sad, requiring big obvious smiles or frowns.
-As some of our users may find it difficult to produce these expressions, as in the case of recovering stroke patients (Stroke Association, retrieved last 23/02/2019).
+Some of our users may find it difficult to produce these expressions, as in the case of recovering stroke patients (Stroke Association, retrieved last 23/02/2019).

-The use of a GUI ensures the consistency throughout the application is kept.
-Cozmo interacts with the user through various phrases.
-These phrases guide the user through the interaction.
-Letting them know what Cozmo is doing and prompt interaction when it is needed, such as confirming Cozmo has the right object.
-This method of guidance through the interaction was used in accordance with advice provided by Montemerlo, Pineau, Roy, Thrun and Verma (2002) such as keeping sentences short and simple when interacting with elderly users.
+The use of a GUI ensures that consistency throughout the application is kept.
+Cozmo interacts with the user through various phrases which guide the user through the interaction.
+This lets the user know what Cozmo is doing and prompts interaction when it is needed, such as confirming Cozmo has the right object.
+This method of guidance through the interaction was used in accordance with advice provided by Montemerlo, Pineau, Roy, Thrun and Verma (2002) who encouraged interactions to keep sentences short and simple when interacting with elderly users.

-A complete use case for the interaction is shown at appendix 6.3.13.
+A complete use case for the interaction is shown at Appendix 6.3.12 Use-Case for Cozmo Robot.
 This use case was revised due to feedback from the presentation to have Cozmo begin and end on the charger.

 Link to github repository containing code: https://github.com/Gordo851/DesignCourseworkSubmissionGroup4.git